lammps/lammps/doc/src/Build_extras.rst

    .. tab:: Traditional make

-      You can download the Eigen3 library manually if you prefer; follow the instructions in ``lib/smd/README``.
-You can also do it in one step from the ``lammps/src`` dir, using a command like these, which simply invokes the ``lib/smd/Install.py`` script with the specified args:
+      You can download the Eigen3 library manually if you prefer; follow the instructions in ``lib/machdyn/README``.
+You can also do it in one step from the ``lammps/src`` dir, using a command like these, which simply invokes the ``lib/machdyn/Install.py`` script with the specified args:

       .. code-block:: bash

-         make lib-smd                         # print help message
+         make lib-machdyn                         # print help message
-         make lib-smd args="-b"               # download to lib/smd/eigen3
+         make lib-machdyn args="-b"               # download to lib/machdyn/eigen3
-         make lib-smd args="-p /usr/include/eigen3"    # use existing Eigen installation in /usr/include/eigen3
+         make lib-machdyn args="-p /usr/include/eigen3"    # use existing Eigen installation in /usr/include/eigen3

-      Note that a symbolic (soft) link named ``includelink`` is created in ``lib/smd`` to point to the Eigen dir.
+      Note that a symbolic (soft) link named ``includelink`` is created in ``lib/machdyn`` to point to the Eigen dir.
 When LAMMPS builds it will use this link.
-You should not need to edit the ``lib/smd/Makefile.lammps`` file.
+You should not need to edit the ``lib/machdyn/Makefile.lammps`` file.

 ----------